apache/jackrabbit-oak/oak-doc/src/site/markdown/dev_getting_started.md

 Before committing changes or submitting a patch, please make sure that the above integration testing build passes without errors.
 If you like, you can enable integration tests by default by setting the `OAK_INTEGRATION_TESTING` environment variable.

+Please also refer to the documentation [Developing with Git](./developing-with-git.html)

 MongoDB integration
 -------------------